 Flex PCB design guidelines and rules

 Flex PCB design requires a slightly different approach than rigid PCBs.
-Below are few guidelines to be followed when you design a flex PCB.
+Below are a few guidelines to be followed when you design a flex PCB.

 Understanding how your board will bend